AlaSQL/alasql/README.md

 Each database can be used with the following methods:

 * vat db = new alasql.Database() - create new alasql-database
-* var res = db.exec(sql-statement) - executes SELECT query and returns array of objects
+* var res = db.exec("sql-statement") - executes SELECT query and returns array of objects

 Usually, alasql.js works synchronously, but you can use callback.